-- 350 A selection of model results is presented in Figure 3.
-The model results for radiogenic samples (panels A and B) show that while He contamination represents a very high fraction (>20%) of the radiogenic He in small crystals (< 45 μm) of moderate age and very low U concentration (1 Ma and 10 ppb) or moderate U concentration and extremely young age (10 ka and 1 ppm), the fraction quickly becomes small (<5%) for samples in the range of (U-Th)/He applications (1 ppm U, 1 Ma, at least 10 μm radius) and is insignificant for typical samples (for example, <0.2% for a 10 ppm U, 1 Ma mineral with a radius of 63 - 355 μm).
-This means that while rock crushing for separation of accessory minerals like apatite is typically performed using techniques like disk milling that would be difficult to adapt in a way that keeps the mineral under water, the He contamination problem is nonetheless insignificant for typical samples used for (U-Th)/He.
+A selection of model results is presented in Fig. 3.
+The model results for radiogenic samples (Fig. 3a and b) show that while He contamination represents a very high fraction (> 20%) of the radiogenic He in small crystals (< 45 μ m) of moderate age and very low U concentration (1 Ma and 10 ppb) or moderate U concentration and extremely young age (10 ka and 1 ppm), the fraction quickly becomes small (< 5%) for samples in the range of (U-Th) / He applications (1 ppm U, 1 Ma, at least 10 μ m radius) and is insignificant for typical samples (for example, < 0.2 % for a 10 ppm U, 1 Ma mineral with a radius of 63 μm).
+This means that while rock crushing for separation of accessory minerals like apatite is typically performed using techniques like disk milling that would be difficult to adapt in a way that keeps the mineral under water, the He contamination problem is nonetheless insignificant for typical samples used for (U-Th) / He.
 Only exceptional samples with very small, young, and low U concentrations will require special care to avoid He contamination during processing.
-Similarly, the model results for cosmogenic samples (panels C and D) show that the effect of the contamination He on the magmatic correction for 3He - 360 will be small for most samples >10 ka with typical cosmogenic 3He production rates, so the possibility of atmospheric contamination during sample processing most only be accounted for in samples of exceptionally small size, age, or with unusually low cosmogenic 3He production rates.
+Similarly, the model results for cosmogenic samples (Fig. 3c and d) show that the effect of the contamination He on the magmatic correction for 3He will be small for most samples > 10 ka with typical cosmogenic 3 He production rates, so the possibility of atmospheric contamination during sample processing must only be accounted for in samples of exceptionally small size, age, or with unusually low cosmogenic 3He production rates.